Piwy-dev/How-I-become-human-again/README.md

 The music came from the website:

 https://www.auboutdufil.com/

-The music used for thid game are these:
+The musics used for this game are these:
 #### Summer Spliffs - Broke for free
 Title:  Summer Spliffs